gisli61/Rendaur/PluginViewer/README.md

 13. Display parameters (fullparametertree) for audio units.
 14. Add Generic view for AU without a custom view.
 15. First buffer returned by render contains only 0.
 Contemplate to skip
 16. Currently the length in frames is a multiple of 512.
-Remove that constriction
+Remove that constriction (**DONE**)
 17. Figure out why fade in occurs at start of file for some AU and fix/find workaround.
+18. Current maximum length is 60 sec (23MB).
+Allow user to override that restriction.